 “For progressives across the West,” Macfarlane writes, “the task ahead is enormous.
 Not only is there a need to respond to the growing dynamism of China’s authoritarian political-economic system, there is a need to do so in a way that strengthens democracy and protects civil liberties at a time when both are increasingly under threat.”

-Macfarlane’s article reminds me of a mordant, 106-page novel, The Collapse of Western Civilization: A View from the Future, by historians of science Naomi Oreskes and Eric Conway.
+Macfarlane’s article reminds me of a mordant, 106-page novel, The Collapse of Western Civilization: A View from the Future, by historians of science Naomi Oreskes and Erik Conway.
 They also co-authored Merchants of Doubt, a tough expose of individuals and groups that question human-induced climate change.
 Merchants reveals that climate-change deniers are driven by an ideological commitment to unrestrained capitalism.

 Riffing on this theme, Collapse takes the form of a memo written in the future, the year 2393, by a scholar in China, which has become the world’s sole remaining superpower.
 The scholar looks back at the 21st century and recalls with wonder the disastrous inability of U.S. and other western powers to take action against climate change.

 “Clear warnings of climate catastrophe went ignored for decades,” the book’s summary says, “leading to soaring temperatures, rising sea levels, widespread drought and—finally—the disaster now known as the Great Collapse of 2093, when the disintegration of the West Antarctica Ice Sheet led to mass migration and a complete reshuffling of the global order.”